GSA/gsa-icam-card-builder/README.md

   2. Add a Verify button and the functionality behind it.
   3. Write a user guide.
   4. Create an installer.
-  5. Test out some stronger algorithms.
-  6. Add .config files for legacy (Gen 1 and 2) ICAM cards.

 See the [list of issues](https://github.com/GSA/gsa-icam-card-builder/issues) for more information.